crowdint/vagrant-setup/README.md

 This will start a new virtual machine from a ubuntu lucid 64bits system template.
 After that it will install all the services indicated, using chef recipes (Including postgres, mongo and redis...).

-- *Important* if you're going to restart your computer, please stop the vagrant execution using `vagrant suspend`.
-- To start a ssh session with your virtual run: `vagrant ssh`.

 ### Warning